liuquande/MS-Net/README.md

 ### Introduction

-This Tensorflow implementation for our TMI 2020 paper '[Multi-Site Network for Improving Prostate Segmentation with Heterogeneous MRI Data](https://arxiv.org/abs/2002.03366)'.
+The Tensorflow implementation for our TMI 2020 paper '[Multi-Site Network for Improving Prostate Segmentation with Heterogeneous MRI Data](https://arxiv.org/abs/2002.03366)'.

 ### Usage